Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Chin Chin is Europe’s very first liquid nitrogen ice-cream parlour and one of the best spots to discover some of the most unique and delicious desserts in London.
+Chin Chin is Europe’s very first liquid nitrogen ice cream parlour and one of the best spots to discover some of the most unique and delicious desserts in London.

-Their exciting selection of ice cream flavours are frozen with liquid nitrogen in giant tanks, in a space that looks more like a mad scientists lab than a dessert parlour.
+Their exciting selection of ice cream flavours are frozen with liquid nitrogen in giant tanks, in a space that looks more like a mad scientist’s lab than a dessert parlour.

 There are plenty of unusual ice cream flavours to try, including burnt butter caramel, coffee and olive oil and vegan mango lassi.

-Chin Chin also serve a variety of indulgent desserts including griddled vegan cookie dough, brownie cookie sandwiches, a tiramisu sundae and a sticky toffee pudding sundae.
+Chin Chin also serves a variety of indulgent desserts including griddled vegan cookie dough, brownie cookie sandwiches, a tiramisu sundae and a sticky toffee pudding sundae.
 All accompanied by a large scoop of ice cream.